-1 Introduction
+30 1 Introduction

-Anaerobiosis in flooded paddy fields thoroughly affects soil chemical processes, as in the absence of oxygen, the decomposition of organic carbon (OC) requires alternative terminal electron acceptors like manganese (Mn^{4+}) , iron (Fe^{3+}) , sulphate, acetate or carbon dioxide (CO2).
-Anaerobic reduction of the latter two electron acceptors, which also depends on the production of dissolved organic carbon (DOC) as an electron donor, leads to the production and emission of methane (CH4) (Kögel-Knabner et al., 2010; Ponnamperuma, 1972).
+Anaerobiosis in flooded paddy fields thoroughly affects soil chemical processes, as in absence of oxygen, the decomposition of organic carbon (OC) requires alternative terminal electron acceptors like manganese ( $Mn^{4+}$ ), iron (Fe3+), sulfate, acetate or carbon dioxide (CO2).
+Anaerobic reduction of the latter two electron acceptors, which also depends on the production of dissolved organic carbon (DOC) as electron donor, leads to the production and emission of methane (CH4) (Kögel-Knabner et

+- 35 al., 2010; Ponnamperuma, 1972).
 Obviously, irrigation management strongly affects the prevalence of aerobic versus anaerobic OC decomposition.
 The impact of irrigation management on soil processes is an extensively studied topic because of the demand to grow rice more efficiently with less water (Carrijo et al., 2017).
-In particular, the adoption of alternate wetting and drying (AWD), a periodic drying and reflooding irrigation practice, is increasingly promoted (Lampayan et al., 2015).
-However, our understanding of how the alternation of redox conditions under AWD irrigation affects the decomposition of native soil organic carbon (SOC) and exogenous OC in comparison with more consistent anaerobic conditions is still rather limited.
-This limited insight mainly stems from difficulties in discerning native SOC and exogenous OC mineralisation based on soil gaseous emissions.
-In upland soils, assessments usually rely on δ^{13} C isotopic signatures of emitted CO2 derived from C sources with distinct δ^{13} C (Hayes, 1983; Werth and Kuzyakov, 2010).
+Especially the adoption of alternate wetting and drying (AWD), a periodic drying and reflooding irrigation practice, is increasingly promoted (Lampayan et al., 2015).
+However, our understanding of how the alternation of redox conditions under AWD irrigation affects the decomposition of - 40 native SOC and exogenous OC in comparison with more consistent anaerobic conditions is still rather limited.
+This limited insight mainly stems from difficulties to discern native SOC and exogenous OC mineralisation based on soil gaseous emissions.
+In upland soils, assessments usually rely on $\delta^{13}$ C isotopic signatures of emitted CO2 derived from C sources with distinct $\delta^{13}$ C (Hayes, 1983; Werth and Kuzyakov, 2010).
 However, in submerged soils, emission of CH4 also needs to be accounted for.
-Since most CH4 and CO2 is emitted through rice plant aerenchyma transport, a realistic experiment necessitates the presence of growing rice plants, which further complicates the tracking of OC mineralisation in paddy soils.
-It is then important to account for C isotope fractionation during the OC decomposition process, mainly caused by the microbial community discriminating for or against 13C.
-In particular, during anaerobic CH4 production, the shift in δ^{13} C is typically large and moreover, production pathway-dependent (Conrad, 2005; Sugimoto and Wada, 1993; Schweizer et al., 1999; Werth and Kuzyakov, 2010; Conrad et al., 2012).
-The δ^{13} C of emitted CO2 is on the other hand influenced by CO2 consumption during hydrogenotrophic CH_4 production (i.e. with H_2/CO_2 as substrate) and its partial storage as dissolved bicarbonate and CO2.
-As a result, in the absence of oxygen, it is much less straightforward to link the δ^{13} C-CO2 and δ^{13} C-CH4 of emissions to the δ^{13} C of the original C substrate (Conrad et al., 2012).
+Since most CH4 and CO2 is emitted through rice plant aerenchyma transport, a realistic experiment necessitates - 45 the presence of growing rice plants, which further complicates the tracking of OC mineralisation in paddy soils.
+It is then important to account for C isotope fractionation during the OC decomposition process, mainly caused by the microbial community discriminating for or against C. In particular during anaerobic CH4 production, the shift in $\delta^{13}$ C is typically large and moreover production pathway-dependent (Conrad, 2005; Sugimoto and Wada, 1993; Schweizer et al., 1999; Werth and Kuzyakov, 2010; Conrad et al., 2012).
+The $\delta^{13}$ C of emitted CO2 is on the other hand influenced by CO2 consumption during - 50 hydrogenotrophic CH4 production (i.e. with H2/CO2 as substrate) and its partial storage as dissolved bicarbonate and CO2.
+As a result, in absence of oxygen, it is much less straightforward to link the $\delta^{13}$ C-CO2 and $\delta^{13}$ C-CH4 of emissions to the $\delta^{13}$ C of the original C substrate (Conrad et al., 2012).